openvswitch/ovs/Documentation/ref/ovsdb.7.rst

 Service Models
 ==============

-OVSDB supports three service models for databases: **standalone**, **active-backup**, and **clustered**.
+OVSDB supports four service models for databases: **standalone**, **active-backup**, **relay** and **clustered**.
 The service models provide different compromises among consistency, availability, and partition tolerance.
 They also differ in the number of servers required and in terms of performance.
 The standalone and active-backup database service models share one on-disk format, and clustered databases use a different format, but the OVSDB programs work with both formats.  ``ovsdb(5)`` documents these file formats.
+Relay databases have no on-disk storage.

 RFC 7047, which specifies the OVSDB protocol, does not mandate or specify any particular service model.